OwenSims/OwenSims/The Wealth of Networks/README.md

 ## 2 Compiling the monograph

-You must have a LaTeX executable installed on your system.
+The latest PDF should have already been compiled and uploaded to the repository.
+If the latest PDF has not been compiled, or to make changes and compile yourself, you first must have a LaTeX executable installed on your system.
 The entire monograph can be generated and translated into a PDF format by compiling the TeX body file `00WealthOfNetworks.tex` as normal.
 This body file pulls in all Parts and Chapters of the monograph, which are written as separate TeX files.

 ## 3 Contact